-This course provides in-depth understanding of macroeconomic theory and practice.
+This course provides in depth understanding of macroeconomic theory and practice.
 Emphasis is placed on free markets and capitalism.
 Keynesian theory or aggregate supply and demand are used to explain business fluctuations.
 Aggregate data collection and use (such as GDP, unemployment, inflation, money supply, and interest rates) are basic concepts.
 International trade or finance and policy-making at the national and international levels are important issues with perspectives grounded in macroeconomic principles.
 The real-side and the monetary-side of the economy are presented.
-College level reading and writing.
 (Prerequisites: MATH 1113 or MATH 1115).